GabrielEdogawa/Gurobi-Python-Code-Transfer/README.md

 # Gurobi-Python-Code-Transfer
 This is the test thread of using [gurobipy](https://www.gurobi.com/documentation/8.1/quickstart_mac/the_gurobi_python_interfac.html) for implementing optimization problems.
+The focus is on large-scale general problems.

 ## Prerequisite